datanav/docs/technical/invoiced-superoffice.rst

      - "string"

-Invoiced Lineitem to Superoffice Quoteline
+Invoiced Lineitem to SuperOffice Quoteline
 ------------------------------------------
-Every Invoiced Lineitem will be synchronized with a Superoffice Quoteline.
+Every Invoiced Lineitem will be synchronized with a SuperOffice Quoteline.

-Once a link between a Invoiced Lineitem and a Superoffice Quoteline is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Invoiced Lineitem and a SuperOffice Quoteline is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Invoiced Lineitem and a Superoffice Quoteline:
+The following properties are synchronized between a Invoiced Lineitem and a SuperOffice Quoteline:

 .. list-table::
    :header-rows: 1

    * - Invoiced Lineitem Property
-     - Superoffice Quoteline Property
+     - SuperOffice Quoteline Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - $original_id
      - QuoteAlternativeId
      - "integer"